 Broody hens are those who have started sitting on eggs instead of laying more.
 Many heritage breeds are more prone to do this, perhaps with the exception of Australia’s own Australorp (pictured above with a HyLine or ISA Brown).
 To reduce broodiness, pick up eggs every day or reduce access to nesting areas.
 If your chicken becomes broody, make sure she is in a comfortable place and looking after her health until she finishes.

 How Long do Chickens Live?

-Sadly, commercial breeds are bred for high rates of lay and short lives.
+Commercial breeds are bred for high rates of lay and short lives.
 They usually succumb to egg peritonitis before the age of three.
-However, if you get them treated (assuming they respond), or choose older breeds less prone to ‘internal lay’, your chickens can live 8-9 years.
-Read more about egg peritonitis here.
+Heritage breeds have longer lifespans and can reach 8-9 years of age.

 The most important thing to know about sick chickens is that they usually show no obvious sign of illness.
 Like the majority of ‘prey’ species, they are adapted to show no weakness to potential predators and will act normally until very late in a disease process.
 They may be a little quieter, and eat less, but will usually continue to walk around and peck at food like the others.

 So how do you tell if a chicken is sick?
 There may be specific signs like sneezing or diarrhoea, or your chicken may just be quiet, fuffed up and not laying.
 Our guide to the signs of illness in chickens cover all the things to look for.